fryfahim/bus-ticket-reservation-system/README.md

 # Bus Ticket Reservation System

-A console-based bus ticket reservation system written in C. Built as a CSE115 course project at North South University (Fall 2022).
+This is our very FIRST project.
+This is a console-based bus ticket reservation system written in C. Built as a CSE115 course project at North South University (Fall 2022).

 ## Contents